iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

 with us on Twitter, you’ve surely come across DVC Community All-Star [**Mert Bozkir**](https://github.com/mertbozkir).
-Mert has written [a great piece](https://medium.com/@mertbozkir/community-driven-learning-2481103aa190) Entitled _Community Driven Learning_ and how it is the best way to learn.
+Mert has written [a great piece](https://medium.com/@mertbozkir/community-driven-learning-2481103aa190) Entitled _Community Driven Learning_ and describes how it is the best way to learn.
 He outlines his reasoning for this including the support, encouragement, and motivation you can get from the Community to be persistent in your learning efforts.
-He also includes eight communities that are great for learning with invites included.
+He also includes eight communities that are great for learning, with invites included.
 Be sure to check it out!

 ![Community Driven Learning](/uploads/images/2022-03-16/community.jpeg '=800')